GMH-Code/SuperChocChip/README.md

 - 1x main system clock
 - 2x independent delay/sound hardware timers
 - 1x video timer
-- 1x / 3x video framebuffers
+- 1x video framebuffer, supporting multiple planes / VRAM banks
 - 2x video blitters, supported via plugin
 - 2x input devices, supported via plugin
-- Two custom-built high and low-res bitmap character sets
+- Two custom-built high and low-res bitmap character sets, loaded from ROM on boot

 Supported Features
 ------------------

 - Large, small, and colour sprites.
-4-plane (16-colour) sprites are supported, even though the specification on this is unofficial.
-These currently use shades of the other colours in the PyGame renderer.
-In the Curses renderer, 8 colours are defined, and some are reused.
+ROMs which make use of 4 planes (16-colours) are also supported, even though the specification on this is still unofficial.
 - Fast 4-way scrolling.
-- An extra video timer, which ensures unnecessary rendering and flickering doesn't occur.
+- The extra video timer is set to 60Hz, which ensures unnecessary rendering and flickering doesn't occur.
 Modern games which use the delay timer to provide VSync emulation are supported.
 - Performance monitoring output (frames drawn and instructions executed per second).
 - Live visual disassembly of OpCodes/instructions about to be run (disabled by default, unless a CPU exception occurs).
-- Rendering deltas are done efficiently and limited to 60Hz.
 - The input and rendering modules can be swapped for your own creations.
 In theory, you can make a game run on almost any custom display and keypad.
 - Custom-built CHIP-8 and Super-CHIP system fonts, with all characters drawable.
 - Redefinable palettes, in both PyGame and Curses renderers.
+In the Curses renderer, you can choose which of the 8 colours are allocated to each of the 16 colours in the emulator.
 - Scale2x (high quality) smoothing in the PyGame renderer, off by default.

 Notes